jackfranklin/javascriptplayground.com/_posts/2015-11-23-elm-for-javascript-developers.md

 ---
 layout: post
 title: Elm for JavaScript Developers
-intro: In this post we'll explore Elm, a new programming language aimed at frontend developers.
+intro: In this post we'll explore Elm, a new programming language aimed at frontend developers, and some of its major features.
 ---

 If you follow me on GitHub or Twitter you'll have noticed that I've been doing a lot of work with [Elm](http://elm-lang.org/) recently.
 Elm is a new language aimed at making it easier to build more robust, complex applications.
 It compiles to JavaScript but shares very little in common with the language, and its syntax will look familiar to anyone who's worked with Haskell.
 In the first of many posts about Elm, I'll talk through some of the major features of the language and why you should consider giving it a try.
-Don't be put off by its different syntax; once you get used to it you'll realiise that it's a pleasure to work with.
+Don't be put off by its different syntax; once you get used to it you'll realise that it's a pleasure to work with.

-## Immutablility and Pure Functions
+## Immutability and Pure Functions

 Every single piece of data you have in your Elm application is immutable.
 This means that it can never be modified, and will always be set to the value it was given when it was created.
 What this means in practice is that code is much easier to follow, because you know it hasn't changed.
 As an example, think about the below JavaScript code: